mattia72/GranitEditor/GranitXMLEditor/README.md

 ## GranitEditor
-This is a transaction group template generator for the hungarian GRÁNIT Bank: https://granitbank.hu/
+This is a transaction group generator for the hungarian GRÁNIT Bank: https://granitbank.hu/

 *More detailed description: [Magyarul](README.hu.md), ...*